Jieiku/abridge/content/video-streaming-sites/overview-embed-vimeo.md

 - `autoplay` - when set to "true", the video autoplays on load (optional)
 - `loop` - when set to "true", the video plays on a loop (optional)
 - `noautopause` - when set to "true", the video will not autopause (optional)
-- `title` - set alt title for the iframe (optional, defaults to "Vimeo")
+- `title` - set the accessible title for the iframe (optional, defaults to "Vimeo")
 - `cookie` - set to "true" if you want tracking cookies, otherwise it defaults to false.

 ### Output